YaoAnbang/YaoAnbang.github.io/_pages/about.md

 Short Bio
 =====

 Anbang Yao got his Ph.D. degree from Tsinghua University in Jan.
 2010.
 He is currently a Senior Staff Scientist at Intel Labs China where he leads the research efforts on developing omni-scale high-performance intelligent vision systems.
 He has 60+ PCT/US patent applications got granted/filed, which are widely used in Intel AI related HW designs (such as Intel® Movidius™ Neural Compute Sticks and Intel® Arria® 10  SoC FPGAs) and SW applications (such as Intel® RealSense™ SDK and Intel® Distribution of OpenVINO™ Toolkit).
-As the first/corresponding author, he has published about 30 top-tier research papers in NeurIPS, ICLR, CVPR, ICCV, ECCV, IJCV, TIP, PR and etc. He has been recognized with numerous Awards at Intel, such as Intel Global Inventor of 2018 and 3 times of Intel Labs Annual Gordy Awards.
+As the first/corresponding author, he has published about 30 top-tier research papers in NeurIPS, ICLR, CVPR, ICCV, ECCV, IJCV, TIP, PR and etc. He has been recognized with numerous Awards at Intel, such as Intel Global Inventor of 2018 and 3 times of Intel Labs Annual Gordy Awards (named after Intel's co-founder Gordon Earle Moore, ***戈登·摩尔奖***).
 He also led the team and won the Winner of the prestigious EmotiW Challenges (held by ACM ICMI) in 2015/2017, beating out 74/100+ international teams.

 <font color="red">News：</font>
 + October 29th, 2019.
 One paper accepted to IJCV.